 No one knows what the future holds.
 All we have is what history shows us.
 The more history we can view-meaning the further back we look-the safer projections about the future can be.
 But, and it is a big BUT, past returns are no guarantee of future returns.
-Table III-1 on page 74 shows sample asset allocations (portfolio mixes) and the best, worst, and the average annual return and worst one-year loss from January 1926 to December 2016.
+Table III-1 on page 74 shows sample asset allocations (portfolio mixes) and the best, worst, and the average annual return from January 1926 to December 2022.